 The Revival Videos

-One of the closest friends I made, Cara, her friend Matt, and a few others of us would hang out a lot at the old local Youth For Christ/Youth Unlimited chapter—which would go on to become “The Bridge Youth Centre.”
+One of the closest friends I made that summer, Cara, her friend Matt, and a few others of us would hang out a lot at the old local Youth For Christ/Youth Unlimited chapter—which would go on to become “The Bridge Youth Centre.”
 Matt had gone off to some Bible school for the summer months in Pensacola, Florida.
-Back then, Cara, others we knew from these circles and myself were also volunteering at Hope Valley Day Camp, and we all were also praying in the mornings at YFC until camp sessions started that year.
+Back then, Cara, others we knew from these circles were also volunteering at Hope Valley Day Camp, and we all were also praying in the mornings at YFC until camp sessions started that year.
 In August, Matt came back, and a bunch of us all got together at Cara’s house the next Saturday night for what I was under the impression would be a Bible study.
-It turned out that Matt had a video of Ken Gott from England preaching at the church he was just attending in Florida, … and I had never heard preaching like this before.
+It turned out that Matt had a video of Ken Gott from England preaching at the church he was just attending in Florida… and I had never heard preaching like this before.